-I don’t know about you, but this is actually a relief to me.
-I’m not interested in get-rich-quick schemes; I don’t believe they’re possible or even smart.
-All the millionaires who remain millionaires practice something else: Get rich slow.
+I don't know about you, but this was a relief to me.
+I'm not interested in get-rich-quick schemes; I don't believe they're the smartest way to accumulate wealth.
+All the millionaires who remain millionaires practice something better:

-If you want to succeed, you should, too.
+If you want to succeed, you should play the long game, also.

 So what do you do?